-Tag Contents of the block 0 to No_scan_tag -1 A structured block (an array of OCaml objects).
+Tag Contents of the block $0 \text{ to No_scan_tag} - 1$ A structured block (an array of OCaml objects).
 Each field is a value.
 Closure_tag A closure representing a functional value.
 The first word is a pointer to a piece of code, the remaining words are value containing the environment.
-String_tag A character string.
+String_tag A character string or a byte sequence.
 Double_tag A double-precision floating-point number.
 Double_array_tag An array or record of double-precision floating-point num- bers.
 Abstract_tag A block representing an abstract datatype.
 Custom_tag A block representing an abstract datatype with user-defined finalization, comparison, hashing, serialization and deserial- ization functions atttached.